 #1 – Front of the House: The best view of the show is known informally as the “Front of the House,” and is located between the two gift shops at the entrance to World Showcase.
 Supposedly, this is the view around which the show was designed.

 #2 – Mitsukoshi Department Store: This spot is a great combination of great and unique views.
 This view is available from the second story of the Mitsukoshi Department Store in the Japan pavilion, right outside the Tokyo Dining windows (contrary to popular belief, Tokyo Dining is not a great spot for watching the fireworks).

-The Torii Gate at the edge of the water in Japan does obstruct the view a bit, but it also makes for more interesting photos, as does the elevated perspective.
+The torii at the edge of the water in Japan does obstruct the view a bit, but it also makes for more interesting photos, as does the elevated perspective.
 Word has really gotten out about this location (and it’s incredibly popular with photographers), so even though it’s off the beaten path, don’t expect to be able to show up here at the last minute.